Kenivia/Honing-Forecast/WIP.md

 - elo or percentage deviation? idk need to do more research
 - how to visualize / interact with this data
+- monte carlo at the end to verify / sanity check / just to look at it (also can compute confidence interval with variance etc)

 ## Next big step(s)